Legal disputes over the Harry Potter series: International publications

 Also in 2003, courts in the Netherlands prevented the distribution of a Dutch translation of Tanya Grotter and the Magical Double Bass, the first of Dmitri Yemets' popular Russian series about a female apprentice wizard.
 Rowling and her publishers sued, arguing that the Grotter books violate copyright law.
 Yemets and his original Moscow-based publishers, Eksmo, argued that the books constitute a parody, permitted under copyright.
 The Dutch courts ruled that the books did not constitute parody and thus were not allowed to be sold in the Netherlands.
 Later that year, as the Dutch translation Tanja Grotter en de magische contrabas was still legal in Belgium, the Flemish publishers Roularta Books decided to print 1,000 copies (and no more) in order to let people decide whether it was plagiarism, hoping that under those circumstances Rowling and her publishers would not sue.
-Rowling did not sue, but as there was a lot of interest in the book (Dutch people could buy the book by postal order from another Flemish publisher, Boekhandel VanIn) it was soon sold out.
+Rowling did not sue, and the book, which Dutch people could buy by postal order from another Flemish publisher, Boekhandel VanIn, soon sold out.
 The books continue to be published in Russia and have spawned several sequels.

 In August 2008, Warner Bros. filed a lawsuit against production company Mirchi Movies due to the similarity of the title of their Bollywood film Hari Puttar: A Comedy of Terrors to the Harry Potter film series.
 Mirchi Movies CEO Munish Purii claimed there is very little similarity between Hari Puttar and any elements in the Harry Potter franchise, and explained that Hari is a popular Indian name, while "puttar" means "son" in Punjabi, although Indian versions of Harry Potter also translate Harry's name to Hari Puttar.
 The film was delayed until late September.
 Warner Bros. claimed that the title was confusing, but Mirchi Movies claimed they registered the name in 2005.
 On 24 September 2008, the court in Delhi rejected Warner Bros.' claim, saying that Harry Potter readers were sufficiently able to distinguish between the two works.
 They also accused Warner Bros. of delaying the action, since they were aware of the film as far back as 2005.